Hua Hin Night Markets Guide 2026: 7 Markets Compared

-“Which Hua Hin night market is best for tonight?”
-It’s the question every visitor asks, and after spending months living here—including three months in an apartment next to Tamarind Market—I’ve got answers that go beyond what you’ll find in typical guides.
+Which Hua Hin night market is best for tonight?”
+Every visitor asks this, and after 18 months living here—including three months right next to Tamarind Market—I can actually answer it properly

-In this guide, I’ll take you through seven distinctive markets in Hua Hin, from the tourist favourites to local gems that many visitors never discover.
+In this guide, I’ll take you through seven distinctive markets in Hua Hin, from the tourist favourites to local spots that many visitors never discover.
 I’ll share what makes each market special, what you can buy, and tips from my regular visits to help you make the most of your time here.

 This page contains affiliate links.
 Please see our disclosure policy for more details.